 Listen here as Madeleine and her colleague, Rebecca Nowlen, talk through how the Hand in Hand approach can help.

 Download this article “Separation Anxiety Recovery” from Patty Wipfler, Hand in Hand Parenting (Palo Alto) Founder.
 She outlines why children have fears about separation from you, and the steps you can take to assist them.
 She explains the “long goodbye”, and what to do if you have to leave in a hurry.

 Get even more help

 Try this Course: This online, self guided course is full of useful information about how to use connection and play and listening to shift your child’s fears about parting from you for short times.
 Consisting of three “classes”, you will learn about why your child is afraid of you leaving, how to provide reassurance and build connection through play, and how to listen to their sadness and upsets.
-For about $AU50 ($UD39), it’s a real bargain.
+For $55, it’s a real bargain.
 Combine it with a Parenting Consultation with Madeleine where we can help you make a connection plan that will help resolve the tensions about leaving your children for short times.

 Would you like to talk to someone in-person?